ianlumiere/PracticeProblems/README.md

 - Drop non dominant terms, so if you have one step that is O(n), and another step that is O(log n), O(n) dominates O(log n), so O(n) + O(log n) gets reduced and the overall complexity is O(n)

 # General Tips
-Constantly think out loud, including talking about what you are not doing and why Be sure to test your code, not just your algorithm (this will help you catch bugs)
+Constantly think out loud, including talking about what you are not doing and why.
+Be sure to test your code, not just your algorithm (this will help you catch bugs).
+When nearing the end of a test, make sure everything compiles and write notes if you cannot finish in time.
+Do not let it auto submit!